 60203 Advanced Research Project 36cp; Forms of attendance in this subject have changed to enable social distancing and reduce the risks of spreading COVID-19 in our community.
 There may also have been changes to the assessment requirements.
 Consequently, the Subject Outline information for this subject has changed.
 Details of the changes may be published in an Addendum to the Subject Outline which is available through your LMS (Blackboard or Canvas).

 Scientific research brings together the scientific method, knowledge, observations, and sound data in order to answer specific questions.
 This can lead to a deeper understanding of the research question or the development of novel solutions to problems.
 The subject is designed to enhance students' ability to develop and subsequently undertake a research project as part of a larger research endeavour within the ithree Institute or the School of Life Sciences.
-The project can only be conducted following prior negotiation on the part of the student with a member of ithree institute or School of Life Sciences regarding supervision and selection of a suitable research topic within the broad field of infection and immunity.
+The project can only be conducted following prior negotiation on the part of the student with a member of ithree institute or School of Life Sciences regarding supervision and selection of a suitable research topic.

 At the conclusion of this subject, the student is responsible for appropriate analysis and critical evaluation of the data or information obtained and presentation of their findings in a formal report, written in the style of a scientific manuscript.
 If a project that extends into 60204 Advanced Research Project 4 is proposed, a manuscript-style report is still required at the conclusion of 60203 Advanced Research Project 3.
 Students also give a three-minute research presentation of their work, in the style of a three-minute thesis presentation.1